Global Anglican Future Conference: Conference

-Originally GAFCON was intended to take place in two parts: a week in Jordan and a week in Jerusalem for the conference.
+Originally, GAFCON was intended to take place in two parts: a week in Jordan and a week in Jerusalem for the conference.
 This was also intended to allow participation by bishops from Pakistan and Sudan, who would not be able to visit Israel.
 To make accommodations and meet issues raised by the local Anglican Bishop in Jerusalem, the Jordan part of the programme was subsequently downgraded to a "pre-GAFCON preparatory consultation", with the Jerusalem segment upgraded from a pilgrimage to a period of substantive deliberation.

 After one day, on June 18, Jordanian authorities closed GAFCON, forcing about 140 people to relocate to Jerusalem.
 Archbishop Akinola's diplomatic passport was denied entry into Jordan.

 The conference took place from 22 to 29 June 2008 at the modern Renaissance Hotel near the outskirts of Jerusalem.

 At the beginning of the conference a booklet was released by Archbishop Peter Akinola of Nigeria entitled The Way, the Truth and the Life: Theological Resources for a Pilgrimage to a Global Anglican Future.
 Delegates also visited sacred sites in and around Jerusalem.

 Participants

-The leading participants of GAFCON included seven Anglican primates, Archbishops Peter Akinola of Nigeria, Justice Akrofi of West Africa, Benjamin Nzimbi of Kenya, Emmanuel Kolini of Rwanda, Henry Luke Orombi of Uganda, Valentino Mokiwa of the Anglican Church of Tanzania, and Presiding Bishop Greg Venables of the Southern Cone; Archbishop Peter Jensen of Sydney, Australia, Bill Atwood of Kenya, Bishops Wallace Benn and Michael Nazir-Ali of England, Don Harvey of Canada, Bishops Robert Duncan and Martyn Minns of the United States; Canon Vinay Samuel of India, Hugh Pratt and Canon Chris Sugden of England.
-GAFCON was attended by 1148 lay and clergy delegates, including 291 Anglican Bishops, from 29 countries.
-The identities of those attending have not been published and may have included bishops and clergy outside the Anglican Communion, including some from the Continuing Anglican Movement.
-Hugh Pratt was also Treasurer, responsible for security, accommodation and the implementation of the Conference.
+The leading participants of GAFCON included seven Anglican primates, archbishops Peter Akinola of Nigeria, Justice Akrofi of West Africa, Benjamin Nzimbi of Kenya, Emmanuel Kolini of Rwanda, Henry Luke Orombi of Uganda, Valentino Mokiwa of the Anglican Church of Tanzania, and Presiding Bishop Greg Venables of the Southern Cone (South America); Archbishop Peter Jensen of Sydney, Australia, Bill Atwood of Kenya, bishops Wallace Benn and Michael Nazir-Ali of England, Don Harvey of Canada, bishops Robert Duncan and Martyn Minns of the United States; Canon Vinay Samuel of India; Hugh Pratt and Canon Chris Sugden of England.
+GAFCON was attended by 1148 lay and clerical delegates, including 291 Anglican Bishops, from 29 countries.
+The identities of those attending have not been published and may have included bishops and clergy from outside the Anglican Communion, including some from the Continuing Anglican movement.
+Hugh Pratt was also treasurer, responsible for security, accommodation and the implementation of the Conference.

 The leaders present claimed to represent 35 million "active" Anglicans in the worldwide communion.
 The leadership team listed by GAFCON on its website consisted of 16 men, of whom 9 were from England, North America and Australia, and one other was UK based.

-Session topics
+Topics and outcome

 Daily sessions were held from 22 to 29 June 2008.
 Sessions were held on the topics of secularism, the Anglican Communion, HIV/AIDS and poverty.